-In-Year Applications
+In-Year Admissions

-Direct application to the school can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
+An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
+Application should be made to Wirral LA via the transfer form available on the Wirral Council website at www.wirral.gov.uk/schooladmissions or by calling the LA School Admissions Team on 0151 606 2020 during office hours.